Alan Griffin (politician)

-Background and early career

-Griffin was born in Melbourne, Victoria, and was educated at the Australian National University.
-He was a public servant, union organiser and electorate secretary before entering politics.
-Griffin was ministerial adviser to the Victorian Minister for Community Services, Kay Setches, 1990–91 and to Simon Crean, then a federal minister, 1991–93.
-He was also a member of the Springvale City Council, 1991–93.
+Early life

+Griffin was born on in Melbourne on 23 February 1960.
+He holds the degree of Bachelor of Arts from the Australian National University.

+Prior to entering parliament Griffin worked as a public servant, union organiser and political staffer.
+He was active in the Federated Clerks' Union and in 1988 served as Lindsay Tanner's campaign manager in his successful bid to become state secretary of the union, the culmination of "a bitter factional battle to wrest the union from right-wing control".
+He was an adviser to Victorian state government minister Kay Setches from 1990 to 1991 and to federal government minister Simon Crean from 1991 to 1993.
+He also served on the Springvale City Council from 1991 to 1993.

 Political career

+Griffin joined the ALP in 1979 and was chosen as a delegate to state conference in 1984.
+He was secretary of the party's Springvale South branch from 1990 to 1993.

 Griffin was first elected to Parliament at the 1993 federal election, unseating the Liberal incumbent in Corinella, Russell Broadbent.
 He became a backbench supporter of Prime Minister Paul Keating's government.
 Corinella was abolished for the 1996 election, and Griffin followed most of his constituents into Bruce.

 That seat had been in Liberal hands since its creation in 1955.
 However, it had been significantly altered by the latest redistribution, which gave Labor a slim majority.
 Griffin defeated Liberal incumbent Julian Beale by only 1195 votes, making him one of the few bright spots in Labor's severe defeat that year.

 Griffin was elected to the Opposition Shadow Ministry in October 1998.
 He was Shadow Minister for Consumer Affairs and Shadow Minister Assisting the Shadow Minister for Health from 2003 to 2005.
 In June 2005, he was appointed Shadow Minister for Veterans' Affairs and Shadow Special Minister of State.

 After Labor won government back in the 2007 federal election, new Prime Minister Kevin Rudd appointed Griffin Minister for Veterans' Affairs in the ministry.
 On 1 April 2010, he gained the portfolio of Minister for Defence Personnel.
 He retained these portfolios in Julia Gillard's first ministry but chose not to continue in the Second Gillard Ministry, which was sworn in on 14 September 2010 following the 2010 election.

+In the lead-up to the 2012 Australian Labor Party leadership spill, following continued leadership tensions between Rudd and Gillard, Griffin was reported to be a "main numbers man" for Rudd and publicly criticised federal treasurer Wayne Swan for suggesting that Rudd was destabilising Gillard.

-On 10 February 2015, he announced he would not contest the next election, due in 2016.
+On 10 February 2015, Griffin announced he would not contest the next election, due in 2016.
 In March 2015, former City of Port Phillip Mayor Julian Hill was preselected unopposed to contest Bruce for the Labor Party.